Azure/elastic-db-tools/Documentation/Issue Guidance.md

 In addition to the above, we have a handful of other labels we use to help classify our issues.
 Some of these tag cross cutting concerns (e.g. cross platform, performance, serialization impact) where as others are used to help us track additional work needed before closing an issue (e.g. needs API review).
 Finally, we have the "needs more info" label.
 We use this label to mark issues where we need more information in order to proceed.
 Usually this will be because we can't reproduce a reported bug.
 We'll close these issues after a little bit if we haven't gotten actionable information, but we welcome folks who have acquired more information to reopen the issue.

 ###Assignee
-We assign each issue to a EDCL team member.
+We assign each issue to a EDT team member.
 In most cases, the assignee will not be the one who ultimately fixes the issue (that only happens in the case where the issue is tagged "grabbed by assignee").
-The purpose of the assignee is to act as a point of contact between the EDCL team and the community for the issue and make sure it's driven to resolution.
+The purpose of the assignee is to act as a point of contact between the EDT team and the community for the issue and make sure it's driven to resolution.
 If you're working on an issue and get stuck, please reach out to the assignee (just at mention them) and they will work to help you out.